FBorowiec/web3/README.md

 THIS WILL FAIL!
 Need to bump the hardhat version to `8.10`.

+Now let's analyze what has been created: `less contracts/HelloWorld.sol/HelloWorld.json | jq`

+You can see:
+* the deployed bytecode
+* the bytecode
+* what functions exist on there (in this case there is one called `hello` returning a `string`

+This is all the code that's needed in order to deploy it (note the code is inside in bytecode understood by the EVM - Ethereum Virtual Machine).

 # Now what?
 Let's test

 ## Install deps (a lot)